kevelmun/web-portfolio/README.md

 - Live reload works thanks to the project folder bind mount (`.:/app`).
 - The container runs `npm run dev -- --host 0.0.0.0` to be reachable from your host.

-### Production (Nginx serving static build)
+### Production (Caddy with automatic HTTPS)

-For production deployment, use the multi-stage `Dockerfile.prod` that builds the app and serves it with Nginx:
+For production deployment, use the multi-stage `Dockerfile.prod.caddy` that builds the app and serves it with Caddy:

 ```bash
 # Build the production image